dylan-foundry/dylanfoundry.org/content/2014-07-http-and-stream-processing.rst

 This isn't all that exciting or interesting, although it is a solid win.

-Another area for improvement is that decoding of the byte vectors read from the network stream will need to be decoded into strings or other objects (JSON, `CBOR`_, XML, etc.).
+Another area for improvement is that the byte vectors read from the network stream will need to be decoded into strings or other objects (JSON, `CBOR`_, XML, etc.).
 This can be handled by stages within the stream processing pipeline.